THE WEDDING PHOTO GUIDE

 Indoors & Outdoors

 I am seasoned in shooting in any lighting situation.
-I work with a flash setup indoors, no need to worry about dark spaces.
+I work with a flash setup indoors, so no need to worry about dark spaces.
 Keep in mind that a daytime wedding in bright sunlight is going to look different than an evening wedding in softer sunlight.

 Spring

-Sunset is usually around 7:30pm making 5-6pm the ideal ceremony start time to get the great golden sunlight for portraits.
+Sunset is usually around 7:30pm, making 5-6pm the ideal ceremony start time to get the great golden sunlight for portraits.

 Summer